Paleo-Arabic

 Text of the Zabad inscription: May [the Christian] God be mindful of Sirgu son of Abd-Manafu and Ha{l/n}i son of Mara al-Qays and Sirgu son of Sadu and Syrw and S{.}ygw.

-Paleo-Arabic (or Palaeo-Arabic, previously called pre-Islamic Arabic or Old Arabic) is a pre-Islamic script used to write Arabic.
-It began to be used in the fifth century, when it succeeded the earlier Nabataeo-Arabic script, and it was used until the early seventh century, when the Arabic script was standardized in the Islamic era.
+Paleo-Arabic (or Palaeo-Arabic, previously called pre-Islamic Arabic or Old Arabic) was a pre-Islamic script used to write Arabic in the period of late antique Arabia.
+Used between the fifth and seventh centuries, it evolved out of the Nabataeo-Arabic script, and was superseded by the standardized Arabic that developed in the Islamic era.
+The phrase "Paleo-Arabic" was first coined by Christian Robin in its French form, paléo-arabe.

-Evidence for the use of Paleo-Arabic was once confined to Syria and Jordan.
-In more recent years, Paleo-Arabic inscriptions have been discovered across the Arabian Peninsula including: South Arabia (the Christian Hima texts), near Taif in the Hejaz and in the Tabuk region of northwestern Saudi Arabia.
+Paleo-Arabic was first documented in inscriptions in Syria and Jordan, but has since been found in Western Arabia (the Hejaz), where over fifty Paleo-Arabic inscriptions have now been found, and in South Arabia.
+The only god mentioned in these inscriptions is Allah.
+These inscriptions are always Christian when more detailed religious information is available, a finding that is considered informative for understanding the religious history of late pre-Islamic Arabia.

-Most Paleo-Arabic inscriptions were written by Christians, as indicated by their vocabulary, the name of the signing author, or by the inscription/drawing of a cross associated with the writing.
+Paleo-Arabic inscriptions are publicly uploaded to the DiCoNab database.

-The term "Paleo-Arabic" was first used by Christian Robin in the form of the French expression "paléo-arabe".
+Linguistics

-Classification
+Distinguishing features

 Paleo-Arabic refers to the Arabic script in the centuries prior to the standardization Arabic underwent in the Islamic era.
 According to Ahmad Al-Jallad and Hythem Sidky, Paleo-Arabic can be distinguished from the script that occurs in later periods by a number of orthographic features, including: